Welcome to Rita’s Original Jamaican Market

-Guaranteed by a rigorous system of controls, we export our products to consumers worldwide, from the farmer, plantation, producer to your home.
+Guaranteed by a rigorous system of controls, we export our products to consumers worldwide, from the farmer, plantation, producer to your home, enhanced by the best technologies and sustainable practices.

 Blending experience, innovation and passion to spread the Culture of Jamaica around the world, with a led a path of excellence with energy and determination, transparency, reliability, commitment, it involves local farmers, producers and distributors completely because it is bound to our desires to discover, travel and go beyond.

 Jamaica, a Caribbean island nation, has a lush topography of mountains, rainforests and reef-lined beaches.
 Many of its all-inclusive resorts are clustered in Montego Bay, with its British-colonial architecture, and Negril, known for its diving and snorkeling sites.
 Jamaica is famed as the birthplace of reggae music, and its capital Kingston is home to the Bob Marley Museum, dedicated to the famous singer and recently has inagurated The Peter Tosh Museum.

 Island of the Great Antilles, 240 km long and 80 km wide, located in the Caribbean Sea.
 It is 630 km from the Central American continent, 150 km from Cuba to the north and 190 km from the island of Hispaniola, on which are located Haiti and the Dominican Republic, to the east northeast.